conway1521/ali_website/content/publication/oikos/index.md

 **Economic Activity** represents material and financial prosperity, potential, and resilience.
 This is the 'size of the local economic pie' and how its 'slices' are distributed.

 In NED, the three Pillars are not mutually exclusive.
-High Economic Activity scores do not make up for low Place-based Conditions and/or Human and Social Capital scores (which might imply exogenous economic growth and lacking endogenous assets and ecosystem, and thus inequal opportunity).
+High Economic Activity scores do not make up for low Place-based Conditions and/or Human and Social Capital scores (which might imply exogenous economic growth and lacking endogenous assets and ecosystem, and thus unequal opportunity).
 As such, NED is a barometer of the three Pillars where some degree of equilibrium leads to inclusive, sustainable prosperity.
-Economic development strategies can thus be tailored by vieweing the three Pillars together.
+Economic development strategies can thus be tailored by viewing the three Pillars together.

 The general categories that cover inclusive economic prosperity and well-being follow: